bjfong/cargame/README.md

 Directions:

 1) Download the repository.
-2) Install the dependencies (This assumes you have NodeJS installed) --Run "npm install" to install these dependencies.
+2) Install the dependencies: "npm install" (This assumes you have NodeJS installed)
-3) Run the server with:
+3) Run the server with: "node index.js"
-	--"node index.js"
 4) Go to your browser and type in: localhost:3000

 Enjoy!